makgyver/fluke/docs/first_run.md

         fluke-get config exp
         fluke-get config fedavg

-    These two file will be downloaded in the "./config" folder.
+    These two files will be downloaded in the "./config" folder.
 ```

 In particular, we will use the configuration files [exp.yaml](https://github.com/makgyver/fluke/tree/main/configs/exp.yaml)